ItsAlanK/ItsAlanK/README.md

 I'm studying full stack software development with Code Institute.
 Currently working as a support advisor for Shopify.

 - :computer: I'm currently working as a Merchant Support Advisor for Shopify
-- :school: I’ve just finished my 5th Portfolio Project with Code Institute
+- :school: Graduated from Code Institue in May 2022
-- :thinking: Currently planning my next project (I'll make a portfolio site one day)
+- :thinking: Finally starting to work on my portfolio site with React

 <hr>